Attracted to a Career in Healthcare Technology

 Tiffany Bruce started her journey as a certified nurse technician right out of high school scheduling patient appointments on CT Scanners and MRI machines.
 She contemplated nursing but decided to go back to school and get an associate degree in business.
 In 2012, Tiffany joined the Crothall family as a customer service representative and was recently promoted to technical buyer.
 In her role as technical buyer, Tiffany is learning not just about parts acquisition, but about the contracting process and use of terms and conditions.
 Tiffany is now completing her four-year degree at Western Governors University.

 Throughout each of these woman’s stories are common themes of a passion for healthcare and learning, persistence and a commitment to excellence.
 Young women looking to care for others through their work make their mark in engineering should look no further; we want your enthusiasm and talent to help us continue to grow.

 Join the Crothall Healthcare Family

 Sheila chose Compass One Healthcare and Crothall because of the opportunities she has to build her career while impacting the lives of patients and staff.
 Crothall is a proud part of Compass One Healthcare and Compass Group USA.
-If you’re interested in a career in healthcare, be sure to check out opportunities to join the Crothall family through Compass Group Careers.
+If you’re interested in a career in healthcare, be sure to check out team member or management opportunities in the Crothall family through Compass Group Careers.